StackPuz/Example-AG-Grid-dotnet-8/README.md

-# Example-AG-Grid-dotnet8
+# Example-AG-Grid-dotnet-8
 - The example shows how to create an API for the AG-Grid with .NET and using MySQL as a database.
-- The article of this repo https://blog.stackpuz.com/create-an-api-for-ag-grid-with-dotnet/
+- The article of this repository https://blog.stackpuz.com/create-an-api-for-ag-grid-with-dotnet/
 - To find more resources, please visit https://stackpuz.com

 ## Prerequisites